 Reporting Requirements for ADC Use

-- Permitted landfill operators report ADC information to counties and regional agencies.
+- Permitted landfill operators report quarterly beneficial reuse information to CalRecycle.

-- Proper use of ADC is considered diversion for a jurisdiction or regional agency.
+- Per (PRC) Section 41781.3. use of ADC, except for green material used as ADC, is considered diversion for a jurisdiction or regional agency.

 - Overuse of ADC waste-derived materials is considered disposal.

-For a detailed description of the Disposal Reporting System, see 14 CCR, Chapter 9, Article 9.2
+For a detailed description of the Recycling and Disposal Reporting System, see 14 CCR, Chapter 9, Article 9.25

 Updates and Reports

-- A listing of jurisdiction disposal and ADC amounts by facility may be accessed on CalRecycle's Local Government Central Jurisdiction Disposal and ADC by Facility report.
+- A listing of jurisdiction disposal and ADC amounts by facility, through calendar year 2019, may be accessed on CalRecycle’s Local Government Central Jurisdiction Disposal and ADC by Facility report.
+Beginning with 3rd quarter 2019, only green material ADC is tracked by jurisdiction of origin, this information can be viewed by jurisdiction and destination facility on Jurisdiction Disposal and Beneficial Reuse By Destination.

 - 2008 Policy item on ADC.
 Presented at March 2008 California Integrated Waste Management Board (CIWMB, now CalRecycle) meeting.